gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

 We used FastAPI to make an endpoint for our backend which could then be called by the frontend which was made with streamlit.
 The structure of the API was very simple consisting of one root endpoint to check the API availability and a post endpoint /classify, taking an image (a file) as input and returning the predicted label and the probability distribution of the labels.
+The model is loaded in the backend through wandb’s artifacts using that we can attach an alias to the wanted model.
+Here the chosen alias is *best*, and only the model with this unique alias will be used in our API.
+This was achieved by both parsing the wandb api key as a secret to the docker image from the Secret Manager, and exposing the same secret as an environment variable to the Cloud Run service.
-One thing we could have done to maybe enhance our API was to maybe do some caching of the model to make the response time even faster.
+One thing we could have done to maybe enhance our API was to maybe do some caching of the model to make the response time even faster first response farster, as it takes some time to download the model from wandb when starting the backend up upon the first request.

 ### Question 24